 Step 3

 Cook the pumpkin cauliflower soup.
-Add the vegetables along with the vegetable stock and bring to a boil.
+Add the vegetables along with the vegetable stock to the pot and bring to a boil.
 Then reduce the heat and pour in the coconut milk.
 Stir well, and cook on a very light simmer for 5 minutes (image 3).

 Step 4